 - Purisayana and Devayana (the Way of the humans and the gods)

 - Mahayana of the phenomenal appearances (Faxsiang Jiao)

 - Mahayana of the refutation of the phenomenal appearances (Poxiang Jiao)

 In this fourth model of Purna Buddhism, Yogacara is the third Way while the Madhyamika is the fourth.
 Here, the articulation of Huayan-Chan lies within the last level, which is a Way that reveals the nature (Xianxing Jiao) of the Intrinsic Liberation.
-It is here where the Reconciling Way of the Maitriyana is positioned.
+It is in this level where the Reconciling Way of the Maitriyana is positioned.

-In addition the Master Guifeng Zongmi was also the creator of a framework of practical and theoretical unity between Buddhism, Daoism and Confucianism, considering that their founders had the same spiritual value as Awakened Beings (Buddhas).
-The result of this was a framework of Chan Buddhism as broad as the Maitriyana, being able to be considered a fifth model of Purna Buddhism.
+In addition, the Master Guifeng Zongmi was also the creator of a framework of practical and theoretical unity between Buddhism, Daoism and Confucianism, considering that their founders had the same spiritual value because the three were Awakened Beings (Buddhas).
+The result of this was a framework of Chan Buddhism as broad as the Maitriyana, being considered as a fifth model of Purna Buddhism.
 In his work called Ch’an-yuan chu-ch’uan-chi, the Master Guifeng Zongmi said that Chan Buddhism has five internal pathways respectively:

 - Bompu Zen

 - Saijojo Zen